Superconvergent pseudostress-velocity finite element methods for the Oseen and Navier-Stokes equations: Introduction

-In a series of papers \cite{Caiwang2007,Cai2010a,Cai2010b}, Cai et al.~proposed the pseudostress-velocity formulation of the Stokes and Navier--Stokes equations, which allows classical Poisson-type mixed discretization by using Raviart--Thomas or Brezzi--Douglas--Marini elements.
-Let $\tr\bm{\sigma}$ denote the trace of the matrix $\bm{\sigma}$ and
+respectively.
+In a series of papers \cite{Caiwang2007,CaiWangZhang2010a,CaiTongVassilevskiWang2010b}, Cai et al.~proposed the pseudostress-velocity formulation of the Stokes and Navier--Stokes equations, which could be discretized by classical Raviart--Thomas or Brezzi--Douglas--Marini elements without any stabilization term, see \eqref{mixed}.
+Let $\text{Tr}\bm{\sigma}$ be the trace of the matrix $\bm{\sigma}$ and

 denote the deviatoric part of $\bm{\sigma}$.
-Direct calculation shows that the Oseen equation \eqref{Oseen1} is equivalent to the following pseudostress-velocity formulation subject to the constraints Here $\divg\bm{\sigma}$ is the row-wise divergence of the matrix $\bm{\sigma}$.
-Comparing to extensive numerical results on velocity-pressure formulation of Stokes-related equations, the numerical analysis of pseudostress-based methods is restricted to classical mixed methods \cite{Cai2010a,Gatica2014}, virtual element methods \cite{Caceres2017,Caceres2017b}, discontinuous Galerkin methods \cite{Qian2019} and adaptive mixed methods \cite{CKP2011,CGS2013,HuYu2018,YL2019b} for the Stokes or Brinkman equation.
-Very few work is devoted to the mixed formulation of the Oseen equation \eqref{Oseen}, see, e.g., \cite{Park2014} for a lowest order upwinded mixed method on rectangular meshes.
+Direct calculation shows that the Oseen equation \eqref{Oseen1} equation is equivalent to the following pseudostress-velocity formulation subject to the constraints Here $\nabla\cdot\bm{\sigma}$ is the row-wise divergence of the matrix-valued function $\bm{\sigma}$.

+In contrast to extensive numerical results on velocity-pressure formulation of Stokes-related equations, numerical analysis of pseudostress-based methods is restricted to classical mixed methods \cite{CaiWangZhang2010a,Gatica2014}, virtual element methods \cite{Caceres2017,Caceres2017b}, discontinuous Galerkin methods \cite{Qian2019}, and adaptive mixed methods \cite{CKP2011,CGS2013,HuYu2018,Li2020MCOM} for the Stokes or Brinkman equation.
+There are a few works devoted to the mixed formulation of the Oseen equation \eqref{Oseen}, see, e.g., \cite{Park2014} for a lowest order upwinded mixed method on rectangular meshes and \cite{BarriosCasconGonzalez2017,BarriosCasconGonzalez2020} for least-squares mixed methods.
+It is the purpose of this paper to shed light on a priori and superconvergence analysis of pseudostress-velocity mixed methods for the Oseen and Navier--Stokes equations.

+In this paper, we shall develop a priori and superconvergence error estimates for \eqref{Oseen}.
+To the best of our knowledge, even a priori error estimates of \eqref{Oseen} is not available in literature.
+We emphasize that the presence of lower order terms is a major challenge in error analysis of mixed methods, see, e.g., \cite{DouglasRoberts1985,Demlow2002} for elliptic equations with lower order terms and \cite{ArnoldLi2017} for the perturbed Hodge--Laplace equation.
+For instance, due to the convection term $\bm{b}\cdot\mathcal{A}\bm{\sigma}$ and variable coefficient $c$, the construction of the discrete inf-sup condition is far from obvious.
+Hence we shall use the duality argument to derive a priori error estimates, which also yields improved decoupled error estimates.
+It is noted that mixed methods for the scalar elliptic equation

+have been analyzed in \cite{DouglasRoberts1985,Demlow2002}, where $\bm{A}$ is a uniformly elliptic matrix-valued coefficient.
+In contrast, the deviatoric operator $\CA$ in \eqref{Oseen1} is singular, which is a major difficulty in our analysis.